KCAL-FM

 KCAL-FM (96.7 FM) is a commercial radio station licensed to Redlands, California, and broadcasting to the Inland Empire.
-The station is owned by Anaheim Broadcasting and airs an active rock format.
+The station is owned by Anaheim Broadcasting and airs a classic rock format.
 The station's studios are on Orange Tree Lane in Redlands.

 KCAL-FM is a Class A station.
 Its transmitter site is off Cloudland Truck Trail near Lake Arrowhead in the San Bernardino Mountains.
 Programming is simulcast on KCAL-FM1, a booster station in Twin Peaks.

 History

 Early years

 KCAL-FM first signed on the air in 1965.
 It had a middle of the road (MOR) format.
 Originally owned by Southwest Broadcasting Company, it was the sister station of KCAL (1410 AM).

 In 1969, KCAL-FM adopted a dayparted rock format, playing soft rock during daytime hours and harder album rock at night.
 This hybrid format, known as "The Rock Spectrum", was unique in the Inland Empire radio market.
 A prominent feature on KCAL-FM was a weekly program called Album Premiere, during which a newly released album was played Monday and Tuesday evenings – one side each evening.
 This eventually led to a switch to album-oriented rock (AOR) full-time in 1978.